Marx-A00/Weekend-Server-Calculator-TA-Notes/README.md

 ```

 - The path for the file will be different for you (the home or user directory), however, the error should still be the same.

+## Notes on Tests

+- When dealing with the tests, I like to go as far back as possible, and find the first failure -- since it is typically the most relevant
+- if it is not the most relevant, find what is most relevant and start from there
+- In this situation, the first test failure happens to be the most relevant -- it may not always be the case but typically is

 ### Action Item